Chaindoc webhooks

 Setup

-Step 1: Create API Key
+Step 1: Create an API key

 Navigate to Settings → API Access in your Chaindoc dashboard and create an API key with webhook configuration enabled.

-Step 2: Configure Webhook URL
+Step 2: Configure the webhook URL

 Use the API to configure your webhook endpoint: